Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 1. An Azure Service Bus namespace that can be used for communication between the instances.
 1. A system environment variable named "AzureServiceBus.ConnectionString" set to the connection string of the Azure Service Bus namespace.
 The connection string must provide Manage rights.

-Note: A Service Fabric cluster runs under the Network Service account and only reads system environment variables.
+NOTE: A Service Fabric cluster runs under the Network Service account and only reads system environment variables.
 Make sure the environment variable "AzureServiceBus.ConnectionString" is defined as a system environment variable and not user-scoped.

 ## Scenario